 - Nosebleed, which may indicate an injury or infection in his respiratory tract.

 So, if your dog’s nose is warm to the touch, stay calm.
-Stop and consider whether the condition is a function of his activity level, age, or breed and look for other symptoms of distress.
+Stop and consider whether the condition is a function of his activity level, age, or breed, and then look for other symptoms of distress.
 If there isn’t anything apparently wrong with his nose but he loses his appetite, starts sleeping more, drinks significantly less water, or begins vomiting or having diarrhea, there probably is something else going on.

-Starting now, take note of your dog’s nose during the day.
+Starting now, take note of Fido’s nose during the day.
 Notice when it’s cold and wet as well as when it’s warm and dry.
 Doing so will help you discover the logical reasons behind each condition, so you can determine what is normal for your particular pup.
 Then, you can use that benchmark to more accurately assess your dog’s overall health and more confidently know when it’s time to schedule a visit to the vet.